 For the sake of completeness let us report here the full description of the function $\vg^{\min}$ obtained through the minimization procedure of Eq.~\eqref{total_min}, dropping the qubit index for clarity.

-Where we recall that with $r=\bar{s}$ we mean that $r$ and $s$ are in the Pauli same basis, but with opposite eigenstates.
+where we recall that with $r=\bar{s}$ we mean that $r$ and $s$ are in the Pauli same basis, but with opposite eigenstates.
 Then with $b(r)$ we indicate the basis of which $r$ is eigenvector and with $e(r) \in \{0,1\}$ the eigenvector.
 For instance $\ket{-}$ would have $b(-) = x$ and $e(-) = 1$.
-We have also introduced the operation $\star$ between two Pauli matrices that is so defined:
+We have also introduced the operation $\star$ between two Pauli matrices that is so defined as

 Lastly with $\varepsilon_{ijk}$ we mean the Levi-Civita tensor.
 Then we can see from direct computation that this function satisfies conditions (i) and (ii).
-We will now derive the exact expression of the sample complexity with respect to the variance of the function $\bG^{\min}$, where we will drop the superfix. \\ Let us start from the well known Chebyshev's inequality:
+We will now derive the exact expression of the sample complexity with respect to the variance of the function $\bG^{\min}$, where we will drop the superscript. \\ Let us start from the well-known Chebyshev's inequality,